Introduction

 The Philosophy

-Sibyl is built on a simple insight: AI agents are only as good as the context they have.
+Sibyl is built on a simple insight: good work compounds when context survives the session.

 Sibyl fixes this by providing: